natepowers2009/Cookie-Clicker-2.048/README.md

 I will hopefully update this soon and make it better with more mods and forums.

 The current version is 2.048!
 Keep this in mind when dealing with mods, as some might not function on this version!
 (For clarity, I didn't put any mods that are incompatable with the current version)

+NOTE: I DO NOT OWN ANY OF THIS CODE.
+I SIMPLY WENT OVER AND EDITED CERTAIN THINGS TO MAKE IT MORE PRACTICAL.

+ALL credits go to Sushi8756 (For the posting of the source code and the environment I pulled it from) and Orteil (For the original code).